 The following is very similar to the proof of an analogous proposition for permutations \cite[Proposition 6.1]{AP_PStability}. \begin{proof} We can construct an increasing sequence $\left\{ i_{j}\right\} _{j}$ such that $n_{k}>j\cdot m_{j}$ for any $k>i_{j}$.
 Now, for each $i_{j}<k\le i_{j+1}$ let $n_{k}=c_{k}m_{j}+r_{k}$, with $r_{k}<m_{j}$ and $c_{k}\ge j$.
 We then set

 Let $d\in\NN$ and let $j$ be large enough so that $\psi_{j}$ is a $2d$-approximation and $j\ge2d$.
 Then for any nonzero $a\in A_{\le d}$,

-Thus, $\rho_{k}$ is a linear sofic approximation. \end{proof} The analogue for algebras of residual finiteness in groups is the property of being residually finite dimensional (RFD); Every nonzero $a\in A$ is mapped nontrivially by some finite dimensional representation.
+Thus, $\rho_{k}$ is a linear sofic representation. \end{proof} The analogue for algebras of residual finiteness in groups is the property of being residually finite dimensional (RFD); Every nonzero $a\in A$ is mapped nontrivially by some finite dimensional representation.
 It is clear that an amenable algebra that is weakly stable must be RFD.

-In the sofic context, constructing a sofic approximation for a residually finite group given by actual homomorphisms is straightforward.
-By contrast, finding a linear sofic approximation given by true representations for an RFD algebra is a difficult task, and we do not know if it is true in general.
+In the sofic context, constructing a sofic representation for a residually finite group given by actual homomorphisms is straightforward.
+By contrast, finding a linear sofic representation given by true representations for an RFD algebra is a difficult task, and we do not know if it is true in general.

-When the algebra is a group algebra, however, we have seen that a sofic approximation is a linear sofic approximation of the underlying group algebra (provided that $K\Gamma$ has no zero divisors).
-Thus: \begin{thm} Let $K$ be a field and $A$ be an amenable $K$-algebra with no zero divisors. \begin{enumerate} \item $A$ is weakly stable if and only if there is a sequence $\psi_{n}:A\to M_{n_{k}}\left(K\right)$ of representations such that $\left(\psi_{n}\right)$ is a linear sofic approximation. \item If $A=K\Gamma$ is the group algebra of an amenable group $\Gamma$, then $A$ is weakly stable if and only if $\Gamma$ is residually finite. \end{enumerate} \end{thm}
+When the algebra is a group algebra, however, we have seen that a sofic representation is a linear sofic representation of the underlying group algebra (provided that $K\Gamma$ has no zero divisors).
+Thus: \begin{thm} Let $K$ be a field and $A$ be an amenable $K$-algebra with no zero divisors. \begin{enumerate} \item $A$ is weakly stable if and only if there is a sequence $\psi_{n}:A\to M_{n_{k}}\left(K\right)$ of representations such that $\left(\psi_{n}\right)$ is a linear sofic representation. \item If $A=K\Gamma$ is the group algebra of an amenable group $\Gamma$, then $A$ is weakly stable if and only if $\Gamma$ is residually finite. \end{enumerate} \end{thm}